-\item \textbf{Cross-Study Applicability:} In Section~\ref{sec:cross_study}, we address RQ3 and quantify how well personas synthesized from one study simulate distributions of responses in independent surveys.

-\item \textbf{Influence of Privacy Behavior Theories:} In Section~\ref{sec:eval:theory}, we quantify how guiding the persona generation using the different theoretical frameworks, such as Privacy Calculus or Bounded Rationality, impacts overall predictive accuracy.

-\item \textbf{Influence of Attitude and Behavioral Questions:} In Section~\ref{sec:attitude_behavior}, we study the impact of generating personas based on attitude versus behavioral questions.
+\item \textbf{Influence of Attitude and Behavioral Questions:} Section~\ref{sec:attitude_behavior} studies the impact of generating personas based on attitude versus behavioral questions.
 We examine if answers to attitude questions can predict behaviors, or if only answers to behavioral questions can do so.